|Except where otherwise specified, we follow IMA (International Multi-Gun Association) Rules.

 Again this year, in conjunction with Sanford-Springvale Fish & Game Protective Association, we are holding an eight-match Tournament - four matches here at Country Pond, and four matches at Sanford-Springvale in North Berwick, ME.

 Unlike in previous years, shooters wishing to participate will be able to sign up for the entire Tounament in advance.

-Forms for this will be available and posted here, and on the CPF&G club website, in January.
+Forms for this are available and posted here, and on the SSFGPA Club website.